ddelong/ddelong.github.io/_posts/2005-07-12-mac-os-x-1042-released.md

   * Addresses an issue in which the Finder could unexpectedly quit if Show Package Contents was chosen several times from the shortcut menu for the same package.
   * The Finder slideshow feature should now always work as expected.
-  * If ACLs were enabled on an SMB volume, a Get Info window in the Finder wouldn&#8217;t show the Details section when getting info on files stored on the volume&mdash;this update addresses the issue.
+  * If ACLs were enabled on an SMB volume, a Get Info window in the Finder wouldn't show the Details section when getting info on files stored on the volume&mdash;this update addresses the issue.
   * Addresses an issue in which a supported burning device could unexpectedly be seen as &#8220;unsupported&#8221; by the Finder.
   * The duration of MP3 files is accurately reported in Get Info windows in the Finder with this update.